NIVeriStandAdd-Ons/Shared-Variable-Custom-Device-2.0/README.md

 ### LabVIEW Version ###

-LabVIEW 2017
+LabVIEW 2021.

 ### Built Availability ###

-Builds available in the builds directory, everything in project is there to build.
+Builds for 2021 available in the builds directory.
+For previous versions, please see the branch 2017+ and build from source.

 ### Quality, Limitations ###